 Penang Hill – Hill station habitat

 Famed among tourists for its fresh climate, Penang Hill is the first colonial hill station of the Malaysian Peninsula.
 Home to a group of nine hills, the highest peak stands at an elevation of 2,732 ft above sea level.
 Penang Hill consists of a funicular track stretching a long distance of 1,996 meters and is the proud bearer of the title, the longest track in Asia, and the steepest track in the world.
 Indulge in an array of mesmerizing experiences like trailing through canopy walks and nature trails with exotic flora and fauna in the 130-million-year-old rainforests.
-Don't forget to enjoy the 360-degree panoramic view of the diverse Penang island from the Curtis crest treetop walk.
+Don’t forget to enjoy the 360-degree panoramic view of the diverse Penang island from the Curtis crest treetop walk.
+Penang Hill should be definite inclusion in the list of places on your Malaysia itinerary.

 Aquaria KLCC – Marvellous marine life

 Get lost in the enormous vastness of the Aquaria KLCC spanning an area of nearly 60000 square feet.
 This state-of-the-art aquarium provides visitors access to stunning and diverse aquatic life in depth and detail.
 Witness water-based creatures ranging from piranhas, electric eels, tiger sharks, and giant stingrays to lethal sea snakes.
+Tourists hoping to spend some time in Kuala Lampur should consider including the Aquaria KLCC in their Malaysia itinerary.

 Semenggoh Nature Reserve – Hola orangutans!